Site icon CentLinux

 # reboot

-During system startup, the GRUB menu is now displaying two new entries for Oracle Linux Server.
+During system startup, the GRUB menu is now displaying two new entries for Linux Server.
 One for the standard Linux kernel, while the other is for the Unbreakable Enterprise Kernel (UEK).

 Boot your Linux server with UEK.